-Personal and household income in the Highway 151 & Loop 1604 Regional Center is higher than the region overall.
+Income Personal and household income in the Highway 151 & Loop 1604 Regional Center is higher than the region overall.
 The average household income in the Center is \$99,500, compared to \$70,000 for the City of San Antonio and \$80,200 for the MSA.
 Median household and per capita incomes in the Highway 151 & Loop 1604 Regional Center are also higher than the surrounding areas.

-\$ Average Household Income \$99,500 42% higher than City of San Antonio
+Education The Highway 151 & Loop 1604 Regional Center has a more highly educated population than the region overall.
+Of the area population aged 25 and older, only 6% have less than a high school diploma (compared to 18% in the City and 15% in the MSA), and 52% have an Associate's, Bachelor's, or Graduate/Professional degree (compared to 34% in the City and 36% in the MSA).

 Education

-The Highway 151 & Loop 1604 Regional Center has a more highly educated population than the region overall.
-Of the area population aged 25 and older, only 6% have less than a high school diploma (compared to 18% in the City and 15% in the MSA), and 52% have an Associate's, Bachelor's, or Graduate/Professional degree (compared to 34% in the City and 36% in the MSA).
+55% of workers have some college or higher

+Less than high school High school or equivalent, no college Some college or Associate degree Bachelor's degree or advanced...

+Demographics and Economic Profile

-The Highway 151 & Loop 1604 Regional Center has a high proportion of single-family detached homes - 72% compared to 64% in the City and 68% in the MSA.
+Housing The Highway 151 & Loop 1604 Regional Center has a high proportion of single-family detached homes - 72% compared to 64% in the City and 68% in the MSA.
 Structures with two or more units make up 25% of the Center's housing stock, and there are virtually no mobile homes or other housing types within the Center.
 However, the majority of new housing development since 2010 has been multifamily housing.
 The Highway 151 & Loop 1604 Regional Center has a similar proportion of owner-occupied housing units to the City but a lower proportion than the MSA.
 In this Regional Center, 54% of housing units are owner-occupied (compared to 53% in the City and 63% in the MSA) and 46% are renter-occupied (compared to 47% in the City, 37% in the MSA).
 Housing costs are higher in the Highway 151 & Loop 1604 Regional Center than the County overall.
 The median home value in the area is \$166,200 (as estimated by Zillow for the 78251 zip code area).
 However, homes built in since 2010 in the area are selling for much higher amounts with homes forsale ranging between \$209,000 and \$589,000.
 The average rental rate for an apartment unit in Highway 151 & Loop 1604 is \$1,115 per month or \$1.19 per square foot - higher than the countywide average of \$952 per month and \$1.11 per square foot.
 There have been three projects totaling over 700 units completed since 2017; there are no new projects proposed or under construction.